mhus/kt2l/docs/docs/contribute/navigation.md

 # Navigation

-The mainView provides a navigation bar at the left side of the screen.
+The Core provides a navigation bar at the left side of the screen.
 The navigation bar is a Tab component that displays the available views.
 To add a new view to the navigation bar, you need to use the `PanelService` to register new views.